niravcodes/niravcodes.github.io/_posts/2019-01-27-installing-linux-in-virtualbox-in-win10.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QbmRXJJKsvs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 After watching this video, you should feel confident about the whole process.
 Follow it thoroughly and if you encounter problems, we'll be there for you on the first day.
-After that, you're on your own, bud.
+After that you're on your own, bud.